AnastasiaKolendo/Calculator/README.md

 `÷` - division

 ## Install
-npm i
+Run npm i to install dev dependencies

 ## Usage
 To use this as boilerplate, you'll need to take the following steps:
 * Fork the repository: https://github.com/AnastasiaKolendo/Calculator.git
 * Install node and a text editor
 * Clone the repository to your local machine
-* Run node calculator.js from your command line
+* Run node main.js using your command line from the directory that contains the file

 ## Run tests
 npm test

+## Tech Stack
+JavaScript ES6, Node.js, Mocha, Chai.